thisismattsmith/elearningco/src/content/training-categories/cyber-security-awareness.md

 - It's engaging enough that people actually remember it
 - You can measure real behaviour change, not just completion rates

+## The ROI

-**The ROI:** One prevented ransomware attack pays for itself thousands of times over.
+One prevented ransomware attack pays for itself thousands of times over.
 One employee who reports a phishing attempt instead of clicking could save your entire operation.

----